opc-cpvp/sondage-survey-external/README.md

 -) Fix this logic in the json -> Phone number should be required only for the complainant if no representative and only the
 		representative if there's a representative

--) fetch
-	- Is not working syncro oncompleting and it cannot reach onComplete.
-Work around: use XMLHttpRequest async = false in oncompleting.
-	- Also, I cannot get the ReferenceNumber property from the response.
-Work around: use XMLHttpRequest (FIXED)

 -) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel

 -) Test on Internet Explorer
 	- the whole file preview thing is not working as well as the html "meter" object

--) Put a spinner when completing the survey since there is 2 api calls.
-Bootstrap.
-Talk to Josh.
-Vue component.
-PBR client project
 -) PDF:
 	- Some text was screwed up by using french apostrophe.
 Using single quote fixes it.
 Maybe saving in utf-8